kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 }
 ```

-`KinClient` expects three parameters, the first one is the URL to the Horizon servers, the second is the environment and the third is the `appId`. appId is a 4 character string, provided by Kin and associated uniquely with each app.
-In the test environment you can use any valid appId.
+Instantiating `KinClient` requires three parameters: the URL to the [Horizon servers](../kin-architecture-overview.md/#horizon-servers), the desired blockchain environment, and the `appId`. `appId` is a 4 -character string, provided by Kin and associated uniquely with each app.
+In the test environment you can use any valid `appId`.

-And add a call to initialize the client in `viewDidLoad()`:
+For this example, add to your `viewDidLoad()` function a call to initialize the Kin client.
+This is not a preferred method for a production app, but good enough for this exploration.

 ```swift
 let kinClient: KinClient! = initializeKinClientOnPlaygroundNetwork()